China launches its first homegrown aircraft carrier

 "China seeks to become a major world power, and one of the hallmarks of such a status is blue-water capability and the ability to project military might globally," Chiu wrote for CNN in March.

-China celebrated the launch of its new carrier with an early-morning ceremony, where the national anthem was played before a bottle of champagne was broken over the vessel's hull.
+The launch of the new carrier was celebrated with an early-morning ceremony, where the national anthem was played before a bottle of champagne was broken over the vessel's hull.

 The ceremony was attended by Gen. Fan Changlong, vice chairman of the Central Military Commission, who gave a speech.